MylesGearon/salon_21/cms/concerts/criss-cross.md

   Community Partners:

-  For more information on Thrive presented by Elementz, visit <https://elementz.org/>
+  For more information on Thrive and Elementz, visit <https://elementz.org/>
 ---